How to Make a Work Schedule (+ Work Schedule Templates)

 10. A rotating schedule

 A rotating schedule is usually tied to shift-based work.
-Employees are assigned shifts based on a predefined pattern, usually on a weekly or daily basis.
+Employees are assigned rotating shifts based on a predefined pattern, usually on a weekly or daily basis.

 11. A split schedule

-• Working for a few hours in one go
+• Working for a few hours in one go,

-• Having several hours off
+• Having several hours off, and

-• Working for another set of hours after the “break”
+• Working for another set of hours after the “break.”

 Example: A taxi driver scheduled to work from 5:00 a.m. to 9:00 p.m., takes a break from 9:00 a.m. to 2:00 p.m., and then starts working again from 2:00 p.m. to 9 p.m.